Best Psychiatric-Mental Health Nurse Practitioner Programs in Ohio

 Online Learning - Visit Website

-Ohio University's online Master of Science in Nursing - Psychiatric Mental Health Nurse Practitioner prepares advanced practice nurses to provide comprehensive mental health care across patient lifespans.
-This 40-credit CCNE-accredited program develops specialized skills in mental health assessment, diagnostic reasoning, and psychopharmacology.
-Students complete 750 clinical practicum hours and are eligible to sit for the ANCC Psychiatric-Mental Health Nurse Practitioner Certification upon graduation.
-The part-time curriculum spans six semesters, designed for working healthcare professionals seeking career advancement in mental health nursing.
+Ohio University's online MSN-Psychiatric Mental Health Nurse Practitioner program prepares advanced practice nurses to provide comprehensive mental health care across patient lifespans.
+This CCNE-accredited 40-credit program develops specialized skills in mental health assessment, diagnostic reasoning, and psychopharmacology through 750 clinical practicum hours.
+Designed as a part-time six-semester curriculum for working professionals, graduates are eligible for ANCC certification.
+The program focuses on advanced mental health care without requiring entrance exams for admission.

 - 40 total credit program